Nevada Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Your car insurance policy in Nevada may have been canceled for a few reasons:

-• License Suspension: A suspended driver’s license can lead to cancellation, as you're not legally allowed to drive.
+• License suspension: A suspended driver’s license can lead to cancelation, as you're not legally allowed to drive.

-• False Information: Providing incorrect information on your application can cause cancellation once discovered.
+• False information: Providing incorrect information on your application can cause cancelation once discovered.

-• Violation of Terms: If you break the rules of your policy, such as racing or engaging in illegal activities, your insurance can be canceled.
+• Policy violation: If you break the rules of your policy, such as racing or engaging in illegal activities, your insurance can be canceled.

 FAQ: Nevada Minimum Coverage Car Insurance